ModularMerchant

 example

-For example, a store's home page is http://www.mystore.com/storefront.php
+For example, a store's home page is http://www.mystore.com/index.php

-After the storefront.php page runs all its commands and loads all of its data into memory, it then says to itself, "Okay, now that I've obtained all my data.
+After the index.php page runs all its commands and loads all of its data into memory, it then says to itself, "Okay, now that I've obtained all my data.
 Now I'm ready to render this page in the user's web browser."

 After the page's data has been spliced into its template, the completed amalgam is then rendered in the user's web browser.
-The result: the content obtained by the web page is displayed in the design established by that page's template.

 So, how do I add more web pages to my store?